0x1eef/nanoc-webpack.rb/README.md

 filter
 that integrates
 [webpack](https://webpack.js.org/)
 into nanoc-powered websites.
+The filter provides a bridge that connects nanoc, and the JavaScript, TypeScript, and nodejs ecosystems.

 ## Examples

 __app.ts__

-The following example forwards `app.ts` to webpack, and then `app.js` is written to disk:
+The following example forwards `app.ts` to webpack, and then writes the result of the webpack compilation to `app.js`:

 ``` ruby
 # Rules